Create Organizational Units in Active Directory

 What are Organizational Units?

 In Active Directory (AD) an organization unit (OU) is a container object used to logically group and manage other objects in a Windows domain such as users, groups, and computers.
-An OU can be placed inside another OU, much like the folder structure within Windows.

 In AD the resources for a business can be stored in OUs and containers.
 Containers do not offer the same features as OUs and are used primarily for administrative convenience.
-For instance, it is not possible to assign security policies or access rights to a specific container.
+For instance, it is not possible to assign security policies or access rights to a container.

 The primary purposes of OUs are as follows: